neelsmith/latin101/F20/slides/classes/5-adjs.md

 ---

-# What kind of connection
+# The genitive: what kind of connection?

 > amor dei

 "Love of God"

-But who loves whom?
+Ambiguity in both Latin and English: who loves whom?

 ---

+# Kinds of connection

+*amor dei* could mean:

+- (Our) love for god
+    - (sometimes called the *objective* genitive: it's like a direct object in "(someone) loves *god*")
+- God's love (for us)
+    - (sometimes called the *subjective* genitive: it's a subject in "God loves (someone)")

+---

-# Wandering adverbs
+# Describing nouns with a noun: wandering adverbs

 Headline from Worcester *Telegram and Gazette*: